What is dapsone?

 Side effects of greater importance

 - Anaemia (low haemoglobin or blood count) is common in patients receiving dapsone; it is usually mild.
-It is possibly less likely if you are taking antioxidants such as ascorbic acid (vitamin C) or cimetidine tablets.
 Possible symptoms of anaemia include tiredness and shortness of breath.
-More severe anaemia is likely if you have a rare condition known as glucose-6-phosphate dehydrogenase (G6PD) deficiency.
+More severe anaemia is likely in patients with glucose-6-phosphate dehydrogenase deficiency.

 - Allergy may cause a widespread skin rash.
 It is rarely associated with potentially fatal severe drug hypersensitivity syndrome, in which there is prolonged rash, fever, swollen lymph glands and internal organ failure (liver, lungs, heart, kidneys).

-- Rarely, psychosis (hallucinations or delusions) has been reported.
+- Psychosis (hallucinations or delusions) has been reported.